-Plan investments include shares of mutual funds and collective trust funds managed by Vanguard, the trustee of the Plan.
-Accordingly, transactions involving shares of such mutual funds and collective trust funds are considered party-in-interest transactions.
+Plan investments include shares of mutual funds and a collective trust fund managed by Vanguard, the trustee and recordkeeper of the Plan.
+Accordingly, transactions involving shares of such mutual funds and collective trust fund are considered party-in-interest transactions.

+The Plan's investments also include shares of common stock of the Company.
 Transactions in shares of Bank of Hawaii Corporation common stock qualify as party-in-interest transactions under the provisions of ERISA.
-During the years ended December 31, 2013 and 2012, the Plan made purchases of \$1,404,000 and \$1,629,000, respectively, and sales of \$6,329,000 and \$7,204,000, respectively, of Bank of Hawaii Corporation common stock on behalf of its participants.
-At December 31, 2013 and 2012, the Plan held 701,199 and 771,224 shares of Bank of Hawaii Corporation common stock, respectively, representing 9% and 8%, respectively, of the total net assets of the Plan.
+During the years ended December 31, 2014 and 2013, the Plan made purchases of \$1,746,000 and \$1,404,000, respectively, and sales of \$4,666,000 and \$6,329,000, respectively, of Bank of Hawaii Corporation common stock on behalf of its participants.
+At December 31, 2014 and 2013, the Plan held 676,118 and 701,199 shares of Bank of Hawaii Corporation common stock, respectively, representing 8% and 9%, respectively, of the total net assets of the Plan.